aschearer/spottedzebra.us/about/index.md

 on Mac, PC, PlayStation 4, Xbox One, and Wii U. Tumblestone won Intel’s “Level Up: Best Puzzle Game” award, was selected for the PAX 10 and PAX East Indie Showcase, and launched in July as part of Xbox Game’s with Gold.
-The game features local and online multiplayer, a 30-hour story mode with cutscenes, boss battles, and more, 3 arcade modes, and is available in 21 languages.
+The game features local and online multiplayer, a 30-hour story mode with cutscenes, boss battles, 3 arcade modes, and is available in 21 languages.

 When I'm not working I help organize events with [Seattle Indies](http://seattleindies.org),